thomasbergernz/versitygw/Metrics.md

-The gateway is capable of sending metrics to various endpoints using StatsD style metrics.
+The gateway is capable of sending metrics to various endpoints using StatsD metrics in either the standard style or DataDog's `dogstatsd` format.

 ## Metrics
 Metric keys are prefixed with `versitygw.`